eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 3. **Complex Lifecycle and Deployment Management**: Orchestrating the lifecycle of eBPF programs in Kubernetes is complex.
 Deployment typically involves creating a DaemonSet, which increases architectural complexity and security considerations.
 The process includes writing a custom agent to load eBPF bytecode and managing this agent with a DaemonSet.
 This necessitates an in-depth understanding of the eBPF program lifecycle to ensure persistence across pod restarts and to manage updates efficiently.
 Using traditional Linux containers for this purpose can be counterproductive and heavy, negating the lightweight advantage of eBPF.

 4. **Challenges with Versioning and Plugability**: Current eBPF deployments in Kubernetes often embed the eBPF program within the user space binary responsible for its loading and operation.
 This tight coupling hinders the ability to version the eBPF program independently of its user space counterpart.
 If users need to customize eBPF programs, for instance, to track proprietary protocols or analyze specific traffic, they must recompile both the eBPF program and user space library, release a new version, and redeploy.
 The absence of a dedicated package management system for eBPF programs further complicates management and version control.

+There is not a single solution to all these challenges, but maybe we can leverage the advantages of WebAssembly (Wasm) to address some of these issues.
+In the next section, we will discuss how Wasm can help improve the deployment of eBPF in Kubernetes.

 ## How WebAssembly can bring to eBPF deployments in Kubernetes